tobefranklyspeaking/surfinch/readme.md

 ## Creating Surfinch App from Source Code

-- [ ] Obtain the code for this app: See next step or
+- [ ] Obtain the code for this app using the above link or following step:
 	- [ ] Start by cloning:
 ```
 git clone https://github.com/tobefranklyspeaking/ohhhdecisions.git